-Dr. Datta Malyavantham and his associates at Ridgetop Dental in Sterling and Reston, VA, offer advanced diagnosis and treatment for teeth grinding and its effects on your smile.
-Known clinically as bruxism, teeth grinding can be successfully treated after a thorough evaluation of all parts of the occlusal system (gums, teeth and jaw joints) to determine if there is dysfunction somewhere in the bite.
+Dr. Datta Malyavantham and his associates at Ridgetop Dental in Sterling VA, offers advanced diagnosis and treatment for teeth grinding.
+Known clinically as bruxism, teeth grinding can be successfully treated after a thorough evaluation of all parts of the occlusal system (gums, teeth and jaw joints).
+This will help us determine if there is dysfunction somewhere in the bite.

-We use advanced technology, including the use of a Doppler device for listening to jaw sounds, to accurately diagnose the cause of your TMJ disorder.
-Digital x-rays and if necessary, an MRI scan will enhance our understanding of the structure of your occlusal system so that we can pinpoint any dysfunction.
+We use advanced technology to accurately diagnose the cause, and provide TMJ disorder treatments.
+Using a Doppler device for listening to jaw sounds, digital x-rays, and an MRI scan if necessary will enhance our understanding of the structure of your occlusal system so that we can pinpoint any dysfunction.

 Signs of Teeth Grinding

-Although you may not be aware that you are grinding or clenching your teeth, there are several signs and symptoms of bruxism that can be noticed during routine dental exams or affect your daily quality of life:
+Although you may not be aware that you are grinding or clenching your teeth, there are several signs and symptoms of bruxism.
+We look for the signs during routine dental exams:

 - Worn teeth